ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 ifort parallel_hello_world.f90 -o parallel_hello_world.exe -qopenmp
 ```

-Resubmit our job script and we should end with an output file similar
+Running our job script and we should end with an output file similar
 to this one:

 Hello from process: 3